kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 Initially, we created integration tests to ensure the basic functionalities of gang scheduling including:

-- Pods linked to the non-existing workload are not scheduled
+- Pods linked to the non-existing podGroup is not scheduled
-- Pods get unblocked when workload is created and observed by scheduler
+- Pods get unblocked when podGroup is created and observed by scheduler
 - Pods are not scheduled if there is no space for the whole gang
+- `PodGroup` status is updated correctly
+- `PodGroup` is garbage collected when the replica is deleted

 With Workload Scheduling Cycle and Delayed Preemption features, we will significantly expand test coverage to verify: